donejs/donejs/docs/features.md

 ### Progressive Loading

 When you first load a single page app, you're typically downloading all the JavaScript and CSS for every part of the application.
-These megabytes of extra weight slow down page load performance, especially on mobile devices.
+These kilobytes of extra weight slow down page load performance, especially on mobile devices.

 DoneJS applications load only the JavaScript and CSS they need, when they need it, in highly optimized and cachable bundles.
 That means your application will load *fast*.